xarmian/hub-subscription-2/README.md

 - Adding additional funds to active subscriptions
 - Views for parameters and user balances
 - Events for subscriptions and cancellations

+Deviation from Initial Spec
+- The Level 2 spec sheet specifies that a year's worth of tokens should be transferred to the contract when a user subscribes.
+This contract takes a slightly different approach by allowing a user to subscribe with any amount of tokens (> 0) and top-up their subscription on an ongoing basis.